Frist Art Museum

 - Ability to represent the Frist Art Museum in a professional way to donors, potential donors, and the general public locally, regionally, and nationally;

 - Excellent organizational skills, attention to detail, and ability to meet deadlines;

 - Self-driven, proactive, and able to work effectively and independently;

 - Preference given to demonstrated experience with development/fundraising writing experience.

 Benefits include: medical, dental, vision, life and disability, long-term care, 401(k) with guaranteed company match, paid-time off, holidays, free parking.

 How to Apply

-Interested candidates should send a cover letter, resume, references, and salary expectations to:
+Interested candidates should send their resume, references, a 3-5 page writing sample, and salary expectations to:

 Frist Art Museum

 Attn: Sheri Horn, Human Resources Director